 I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.
 In return you will get the password to my resource library of PDF printables for bloggers like my Google Analytics cheatsheet or SEO Checklist. #win

-I jumped in without having a real business plan.
+I jumped in without having a real business plan, as so many new bloggers do.
+I mean, I had a plan, but not a business plan.
 This is online business mistake number one, so if you have no plan, make one!

 Part of building that plan is researching the potential topic or niche of your blog or website.
 Your business will not be as successful in a niche where the audience is more limited; it also might not be as profitable if you go into a niche that is too broad as the competition might be too great.